Valsartan is an angiotensin II receptor blocker (ARB) used to treat hypertension (high blood pressure), recent heart attacks, and heart failure.

-The Valsartan lawsuits claim the blood pressure and heart medication can be tainted with the known cancer-causing substances N-nitrosodimethylamine (NDMA) and/or N-Nitrosodiethylamine (NDEA).
+The lawsuit involving Valsartan claims that numerous batches of the drug have been found to be contaminated with the cancer-causing substances N-nitrosodimethylamine (NDMA) and/or N-Nitrosodiethylamine (NDEA).

 Our law firm is accepting clients who took valsartan and have been diagnosed with liver damage, tumors, or cancer.

 What Do We Know About the Valsartan Lawsuits